-You could do this route in either direction, but assuming you are starting from Hobart, there aren't many trails worth exploring until you get over to the West Coast.
+You could do this route in either direction, but assuming you are starting from Hobart, once yo've gone past Maydena there aren't many trails worth exploring until you get over to the West Coast.
 The rides described on tassietrails.org at Lake King William and National Park are nice rides, but as a short-stay visitor I'd recommend keeping the bike in the car and enjoying the sites on foot at Lake St Clair, Nelson Falls and Queenstown and leave the biking for elsewhere.
-This will change when the proposed Maydena Bike Park opens.

 Once on the West Coast, riding along Ocean Beach can be one of the most amazing experiences you'll have in Tasmania (particularly if you pick the direction with the wind blowing behind you).
 The easiest route is to follow the old route of Day 4 of Wildside which heads out of Strahan to Ocean Beach on the C350 and then along the beach (south) to Hells Gates and back along the road (and some old forestry trails if you can find the way) to Strahan.
 A more adventurous option is to head north of Strahan to Henty River and explore the amazing trails that head out to the beach and around Henty Dunes.
 The trails aren't easy to find and the ride isn't for the inexperienced.
 It's also only possible on wider tyres or with a god dose of walking.
 It's fat bike heaven.

-Further north in Zeehan you can ride out to the Spray Tunnel and then continue out around the Mt Heemskirk loop, go for an amazing (and usually very muddy ride) to Montezuma Falls along the old railway line, or head down to the coastal town of Trial Harbour and test yourself on Climies track.
+Further north in Zeehan you can ride out to the Spray Tunnel and return via the new dedicated Oonah Hill MTB trail, go for an amazing (and usually very muddy ride) to Montezuma Falls along the old railway line, or head down to the coastal town of Trial Harbour and test yourself on Climies track.
 All of these routes are old tracks and tramways, and you will get wet, muddy and there could be snakes or unexpected drop offs around any corner.

 The Sterling Valley track, between Tullah and Rosebery is another testing track which many would identify as the highlight on the West Coast, but hit it on the wrong day and you could just spend your whole ride lifting your bikes over downed trees and branches.